Eirik Berger Abel

 | Random data sample

 High-quality administrative tax data has been instrumental in advancing economic research over the past several decades.
 However, the scarcity of data prior to the 1970s has posed a significant obstacle to the study of the distribution of economic outcomes across people and generations in historical settings.
-We introduce a dataset extending Norwegian tax records to 1900 by meticulously digitizing more than 270,000 pages.
-The dataset includes most Norwegian regions and data on name, occupation, place of residence, earnings, and wealth.
+We introduce a data set extending Norwegian tax records to the early 1900s, digitizing more than 270,000 pages.
+The data set includes most Norwegian regions and data on name, occupation, place of residence, income, and wealth.
 We link observations across years to significantly enhance the usefulness of the data.
 We argue that the methodologies employed in this paper offer significant potential for application to a wider range of sources and countries.

 Other work